JGReaban/CS465-fullstack/README.md

 Module 7
 ---------
 Implemented SPA to require login to add and edit trips.
-Also added register and login methods, regiester is currently only possible via Postman
+Also added register and login methods, register is currently only possible via Postman

+Also accidently commited to baseline 6 instead of  7

 Module 6
 ---------